-The bottom line is to get your subscribers engaged with your email campaigns.
+The bottom line advantage is to get your audiences engaged with your email campaigns list.

 Protect your emails: Essential To-Do’s

 #1.
-Let the prospective subscribers know what they’re signing up for
+Let the prospective audiences know what they’re signing up for

-This helps in ensuring that your subscribers consciously agree to receive certain type of emails from you.
+This tips helps in ensuring that your audiences consciously agree to collect certain type of emails from you that had sent.
 Your email campaigns are thus, consent-based.

-Along with this, offer a double opt-in which means the subscribers have to confirm from their subscription by clicking on a confirmation link that is immediately sent to their inboxes upon subscribing.
-For instance, the confirmation email from EasySendy Drip upon registering for a trial.
-Once the user confirms by clicking on the provided link, he/she is automatically added to the email segment for further nurturing:
+Along with this, offer a double opt-in server which means the audiences have to confirm from their subscription by clicking on a confirmation link lists that is immediately sent to their inboxes upon significant subscribing.

 Ultimately the final goal is to send high-quality emails which have value to your list.